BirchM93/Project/README.md

     -   #### Imagery
         -   The hero image is designed to be striking and catch the user's attention.
         -   The services section consists of 3 stock images with a brief description of each.
-        -   The Gallery section consists of images that displays the facilities of the gym.
+        -   The Gallery section consists of images that display the facilities of the gym.
         -   The user login box consists of an avatar image.

 *   ### Wireframes